jacknpoe/todos_juros/README.md

 Some files are unreadable, as they are binary and must be opened or imported into the dialect environments, such as AppleSoft BASIC, Smalltalk, Snap! and twinBASIC.
 StarLogo Nova does not save to a file, so only the URL is available: https://www.slnova.org/jacknpoe/projects/941781/.

-Some dialects will not yet have the solution because they lack support for necessary features, such as floating-point numbers (for example, dialects ​​like Solidity, which run on Ethereum).
+Some dialects will not yet have a solution because they lack support for necessary features, such as floating-point numbers (or 64-bit integers to emulate).
 Other dialects have other problems, such as being outdated and not running or compiling on current systems.
 Dialects that are, in fact, Turing tarpits, such as Agda, will be ignored.

 Some versions have implementations of the `ln()` function for natural logarithms and `exp()` for Euler's number raised to a power.
 Then, the `pow()` exponentiation functions were built from basic mathematical operations.
 The B (BCause implementation) dialect, in addition to these functions, has implemented fixed-point arithmetic (multiplication, division, conversions).